Farm-to-plane food has arrived on Singapore Airlines

 But Singapore Airlines' McNeil says the airline is hoping to introduce AeroFarms' produce to premium economy class riders as well, in good time.

-The Newark to Singapore route only has business and premium economy class, and a roundtrip ticket for the latter costs around $1,500.
+The Newark to Singapore route -- considered the world's longest flight -- only has business and premium economy class, and a roundtrip ticket for the latter costs around $1,500.

 Those with a business or first class ticket from Newark to Singapore can expect a hyper-fresh, flavor-packed meal, grown just a few miles from their point of departure.